18 Jun 2020

-We lightly touched upon where animated logos can be used, and now let’s dive deeper into the matter.
-Quite versatile in their use, logo animations can enhance any of your projects and be excellent advocates for your company.
+We lightly touched upon where you can use animated logos; now let’s dive deeper into the matter.
+Quite versatile in their use, logo animations can enhance any of your projects and become excellent advocates for your company.
 Let’s discover their true potential.

-Using a captivating animation with your logo is an ideal way to begin and end your projects.
+Using a captivating animation with your logo is an ideal way to begin and end your YouTube videos or other video projects.
 Your intro shapes the audience’s first impression of your company.
 An intro shouldn’t tell your whole story.
 It should immediately seize the attention of your viewers, encouraging them to keep on watching.

-Whether it’s your channel you’re promoting, events, or products and services, include animation with your logo in your video.
+Whether it’s your channel you’re promoting, event, or products and services, make sure your video includes animation with your logo.
 A plain list of your products and services might not be very exciting to watch.
 Adding an impressive logo animation will gravitate more attention and interest towards your offerings.

 Branded videos tell your audience who you are.
 Those videos are not only about your company but also about its customers.
 Demonstrate what your customers can expect from you, and complete the video with smooth animation of your logo.

 Animated logos are a quick way to make your website look more lively.
 Most blogs or websites typically have their logo depicted in the upper left-hand corner of the page.
 Replacing your stagnant logo with a moving GIF animation is a smart trick to add dynamism to your site.
 Pro tip — don’t loop the animation endlessly, as it can be frustrating to some people.

 Another way to incorporate logo animation into your website is to attach it in the form of a video.
 It can be an introduction to your company, explainer video, product demo, or anything of the sort.